-Effective Monday, November 30, 2020 the Livingston County Clerk's office is available for in-person service by appointment only.
-Please continue to renew online at MSP Online Renewals or by mail.
-You will need the PIN number from your renewal letter to apply online.
-You may contact our office via email at firstname.lastname@example.org or call 517-546-0500 or email at email@example.com to request a PIN number.
-You may also submit a completed CPL renewal application, with payment, to the MSP CPL Unit, P.O.
+Please continue to renew at MSP ONLINE CPL RENEWAL You will need the PIN number from your renewal letter to apply online.
+You may contact our office via email at firstname.lastname@example.org or call 517-546-0500 to request a PIN number.
+You may also submit a completed CPL renewal application By Mail, with payment, to the MSP CPL Unit, P.O.
 Box 30634, Lansing, Michigan 48909.

 General Information -

 recently been experiencing outages that are beyond our control.
 We

 apologize for the inconvenience, but we are unable to process new or renewal

 CPL applications when the system is down.
 Please call us to confirm the MSP/CPL system is up and running, 517-546-0500.